 The first chart, above, shows the effective votes for the party winning the most seats.
 The following is just like it except that it shows, in a lighter shade, the ineffective votes for that same party.
 Ineffective votes are votes cast for a candidate from that party where the candidate does not win.

 The following chart is the same as the first chart except that it adds the effective votes for the MPs belonging to the Opposition.
 Orange colours represent labour-oriented parties (NDP); lavender colours represent populist parties (Reform); light-blue for Quebec-based parties (the Bloc).

-This graph shows, in the third stacked bar, the votes for all other winning MPs as a percentage of the total vote.
+The following chart shows, in the top stacked bar, the votes for all other winning MPs as a percentage of the total vote.

-Finally, this graph adds the ineffective votes for the various parties.
+Finally, the following chart adds the ineffective votes for the various parties.
 That is, those votes that did not help elect an MP.

 Each bar has six regions.
 From top to bottom:

 “…the party that formed government” is a difficult concept in the early years

 of Confederation, before parties were firmly established.
 For example, in the first

 twelve elections (1867-1911) candidates ran for the “Conservative” party